choderalab/SAMPL6-Reference-pKa-Calculations/jaguar_input_files/errors_to_fix.md

 ## SM06
+One subjob failed. will rerun.

-jag_SM06_micro002_SM06_micro004.log:  Error: jaguar died in program scf
+* jag_SM06_micro002_SM06_micro004.log:  Error: jaguar died in program scf

+One subjob failed. will rerun this pair.

 ## SM08